Being Outdoors Is Like Taking Medicine

 When I was little I was not an outdoors person.
 I lived in the country and was around a lot of nature, but I never really enjoyed or connected to it.

-I think part of the reason that I did not connect to nature was because I was lacking my health.
+I think part of the reason that I did not connect to nature was that I was lacking my health.

 Even when we are sick, or particularly because we are sick, our health benefits from being outdoors.

 I partnered with a man who loves being outdoors.
 I am very grateful for the influence that he has on the amount of time that I now spend outdoors.

 We have been building our lifestyle around being outdoors.
 He has taught me how to rock climb.
 So we are rock climbers which means that we spend our free time outdoors deep in nature.
 We also bought an airstream to live in and plan to live in climbing meccas.

 For the first years of rock climbing, I really did not like it.
 I felt like a two-left-footed failure.
 But even from the beginning of climbing, I always appreciated the time being outdoors and going to special nature spots where only climbers go.

 This last year, me being in a full-time workflow and working behind a computer, I really feel the difference of the weeks where we make it outside to climb.
 I viscerally feel how much my nervous system and my brain benefit from being outside.